uf2020/ccxt/Manual.md

 - amount, how much of currency you want to trade.
 This usually refers to base currency of the trading pair symbol, though some markets require the amount in quote currency and a few of them require base or quote amount depending on the side of the order.
 See their API docs for details.
 - price, how much quote currency you are willing to pay for 1 lot of base currency (for limit orders only)

 Below is a set of generic methods for placing orders of all types and sides.
+Some markets will allow to trade with limit orders only.
+See their docs for details.

 ```
 market.order (symbol, side, amount[, price[, params]])